-September 14-18 is the week that employers across the nation will be participating in a Safety Stand-Down to raise fall hazard awareness in an effort to stop fall fatalities and injuries.
+May 3-7 is the week that employers across the nation will be participating in the 8th Annual National Safety Stand-Down to raise fall hazard awareness in an effort to stop fall fatalities and injuries.

 A Safety Stand-Down doesn’t mean that work stops for the whole week and everyone has to do some fall prevention training.
 Work doesn’t stop, production doesn’t suffer and employees don’t get paid for doing nothing…that’s not the intention of a Stand-Down.

 A Safety Stand-Down is a voluntary event for employers to talk directly to employees about safety.
 Any workplace can hold a stand-down by taking a break to focus on "Fall Hazards" and reinforcing the importance of "Fall Prevention".
 It's an opportunity for employers to have a conversation with employees about hazards, protective methods, and the company's safety policies and goals.
 It can also be an opportunity for employees to talk to management about fall hazards they see.

 OSHA is partnering with key groups to promote and bring awareness to the 2021 Fall Prevention Safety Stand-Down including:

 Anyone who wants to prevent falls in the workplace can participate in the Stand-Down.
 Despite the name, participation is NOT limited only to construction companies.
 In past years, participants included commercial construction companies of all sizes, residential construction contractors, sub- and independent contractors, highway construction companies, general industry employers, the U.S. Military, other government participants, unions, employer's trade associations, institutes, employee interest organizations, and safety equipment manufacturers.

 If your organization has employees, volunteers, team members, students or contractors that work at elevated heights, that use ladders or that may work on scaffolding, please consider participating in the Safety Stand-Down this year.